aaronma37/WoW_Hardcore/README.md

 ## Features

 ### Customizeable Ruleset
-Mix and match rules to cater to your Hardcore journey.
+**Using rulesets is optional!!!** Mix and match rules to cater to your Hardcore journey.
 Join guilds with guild-wide rulesets to automatically participate.
+Rulesets are integrated into character inspection frames.
+Rulesets can be hyperlinked through chat.
+Future plans to integrate rulesets into the deathlog, so you can view what rules other players were following when they died.

 ### Guild Mandated Rulesets
 Officers: Copy achievement code specified by `officer code` in the main menu in the guild information.
 Players with this addon will automatically be assigned the matching ruleset.

-### Removed Security Components
+### Removed Verification Components
 Rules in this addon function as guiderails and there is no "Failure" that can be appealed.
 For example, the `No Auction House` rule will close the auction house if you attempt to open interact with the auctioneer, as opposed to applying a `failed` status to your character.
 Security related warning text, verification tab, and verification status via inspection have been removed.
+Since this is a self-imposed challenge, this addon makes no effort to detect cheating.
+Instead it provides a framework for communities to use rulesets (if they want), and aims to optimize for performance and user experience.

 ## Contributions